 COMMUNITY IMPACT

-Every year, the Adams County Farmers Market serves hundreds of lower income residents and administers tens of thousands of dollars in food assistance benefits.
+Every year, the Adams County Farmers Market serves hundreds of lower-income residents and administers tens of thousands of dollars in food assistance benefits.
 Our staff and volunteers actively track critical market metrics to measure the overall impact of our initiatives and look for areas to improve or expand.
-The information presented below demonstrates the extremely important outcomes of our farmers market’s outreach and wellness programs.
-Click HERE to learn more about the Adams County Farmers Market’s various food assistance and wellness programs.
-To learn more about other food-related issues and community-driven solutions in Adams County, you can visit the Adams County Food Policy Council’s Dashboard.
+The 2025 year-end data presented below demonstrates the extremely important outcomes of our market’s food assistance programs and nutrition incentives.

 Food Program Acronyms Explained: